Aryan07175/HARRY-POTTER/README.md

 ├── deathly.html              # Book 7
 ├── ... and more!
-├── *.css                     # Each section has its own stylesheet 🚀 How to Run
+├── *.css                     # Each section has its own stylesheet
-Download or clone this repository.

 Open index.html in your browser.